 OVERVIEW: Despite the change in leadership in 2018, churches in Cuba face unrelenting pressure from the government, which remains committed to communism’s atheistic beliefs and sees them as a threat to the revolution.
 When church leaders resist state teachings that are contrary to God’s Word and disobey government restrictions on Christian witness, they are called in for interrogation.
 Since gathering in unregistered churches and constructing new church buildings continue to be banned, many churches continue to illegally build places of worship.
 In the past few years, the waning “spirit of the revolution” has been revived.
 Many have again become committed to the nationalistic, communist ideology championed by Fidel Castro and Che Guevara in the 1950s.
 Cubans remain poor, with the government seeking to control every aspect of life

 MAJOR RELIGIONS: Most Cubans are atheists.
-A significant number of Cubans engage in superstitious and spiritist practices.
-Including the Afro-Cuban religion of Santeria.
+A significant number of Cubans engage in superstitious and spiritist practices, including the Afro-Cuban religion of Santeria.
 11 percent are evangelical Christians.